 Dental experts also recommend that you rinse your mouth with water immediately after consuming these products, as water help dilutes high acidity levels until the mouth normalizes pH levels.
 Because the mouth approximately needs half an hour to restore its healthy pH levels, refrain from brushing your teeth immediately after drinking any sports and energy products as this just furthers any existing tooth enamel damage.

 Visiting your local dentist best protects your teeth against any threat of tooth decay.
 As part of their commitment to advancing oral healthcare, your dental experts at CBD Dental make sure that you are informed about the consumption of these sport and energy drinks, and how these products affect your oral health.

 Your Dentist In Ballarat is a crucial member of your dental health team.
-Call us on (03) 5332 3148 or book your appointment online and claim your FREE dental consultation today!
+Call us on (03) 5332 3148 or book your appointment online today!